ahmedhamdi96/ML4T/README.md

 ### Future Gap Test
 A test to compare between the linear regressor, FFNN, and LSTM RNN over different future gaps.
 See results [here](https://github.com/ahmedhamdi96/ML4T/blob/master/machine_learning/development/testing/results/future_gap.md).

-### LSTM RNN vs LSTM FFNN
-Attempting to model the FFNN as an LSTM NN by using the prices as features to model time steps in a RNN.
-See results [here](https://github.com/ahmedhamdi96/ML4T/blob/master/machine_learning/development/testing/results/time_steps.md).

 ## Analysis
 *Analysing the tests using a novel metric*